obafunsho/obafunsho.github.io/README.md

 ## How to use this repo

-1. In your command line.
+1. In your command line, paste:
 ```bash
 git clone https://github.com/obafunsho/obafunsho.github.io.git
 ```